reactivego/multicast/README.md

 ```

 Because the generics in this library are only recognized by [Just-in-time Generics for Go](https://github.com/reactivego/jig/), you will need to install it.

+## License
+This library is licensed under the terms of the MIT License.
+See [LICENSE](LICENSE) file in this repository for copyright notice and exact wording.